Burlington Personal Injury Attorneys

 New Jersey residents know how traumatic a car accident can be.
 The scene of an accident is often emotional with worry about potential serious injuries.
 There are several necessary steps a car accident victim should take after a car accident occurs.

-The most important thing to remember is to stay at the scene.
-If panic sets in there may be a temptation to flee.
-However, if you are involved in the accident and leave the scene, you run the risk of being labeled a “hit-and-run” driver, which comes with serious consequences.
+1. Stay at the scene of the accident.
+If panic sets in, there may be a temptation to flee.
+However, if you are involved in the accident and leave the scene, you run the risk of being labeled a “hit-and-run” driver, which comes with serious consequences, including up to 180 days in jail.
+The penalties are even more severe for fatal accidents.

-• Driver’s license number
+1. Driver’s license number

-• Insurance information
+3. Insurance information

 When exchanging information, do not apologize to the other driver.
 This may be perceived as accepting blame for the accident.

-Steps to take soon afterword
+Steps to take soon afterward

 Once a police report is filed and appropriate information is gathered, notify an insurance company as soon as possible.
 Be truthful when giving information to the insurance company.
 Giving false information increases the risk of claim denial.